Justin-Watkins/Justin-Watkins.github.io/09-Research.md

 ### Experimental design

 One common experiment design is called a factorial design. ^[https://en.wikipedia.org/wiki/Factorial_experiment].
 Factorial designs are common and similar to everything else, can spiral into complexity.
 The goal here is to make sure that you are testing each possible combination of factors against each test subject.
 As a note, a full factorial design isn't always feasible because it comes with cost trade-offs.
 It may not be possible to deploy as many surveys as you would like.
 In this case a fractional factorial design may be used.  ^[https://en.wikipedia.org/wiki/Fractional_factorial_design] This section is going to cover a very simplified example.
 Honestly, you wouldn't really use something like this in sports unless you were designing a conjoint or other formal experiment.
-There are also many other designs such as a _combinatorial design_.
+There are also many other designs such as a _combinatorial design_^[https://en.wikipedia.org/wiki/Combinatorial_design].
 If you are interested in them, you'll have to research these methods on your own.
 I just want you to be aware of them.
 If nothing else, you can impress a third party researcher that you are likely to encounter in the future.

 Let's take a look at a basic factorial design for an experiment.
 We will use the `AlgDesign` [@R-AlgDesign] library to build our design.
 Let's assume that we have two sections that we want to look at: _Dugout Seats_ and _Homeplate seats_.
 We want to understand consumer preferences for each section based on a high, low, and medium price.
 Let's say that we had three potential prices.